 Islands of Light, Signs of Spring

-The Church, then, is not defined by institution or offices, but by new life in Christ already appearing in the world.
+In this way, the Church is not defined by its institutions or offices, but by the new life in Christ already appearing among us—in every act of mercy, in every reconciliation, in every awakening to the beauty of God’s love.